utsav0/daily-dev-tips/src/pages/posts/modifying-rehype-autolink-headings.md

 Next, we can also set the properties, which are by default: `{ariaHidden: true, tabIndex: -1}`

-You can for instance add a class here:
+You can, for instance add a class here:

 ```js
 {ariaHidden: true, tabIndex: -1, class: 'my-class'}